Shesh-Gaur/Shesh-Gaur.github.io/_posts/2024-01-08-The-Outreach.md

     with other programmers ensuring C++ and Blueprints integrate with each other, allowing designers to easily modify functionality.</li>

     <li>Created and implemented all audio using FMod.
-Developed adaptive audio and speech
+Developed adaptive audio systems.</li>
-    systems.</li>
     <li>Created shaders and effects using Unreal's Material Graph, as well as Niagra Particles
     Systems.
 Focused on re-usability and scalability.</li>